 So about November began this constant, rather out of the blue, nudging on my heart (God) to open our home to foster kiddos.
 Initially I talked myself out of it…”we have 2 young kids already and some days just the 2 of them overwhelm me… how will it affect them to have my love/attention pulled in more directions and to be exposed to brokenness?… I cannot do this if my husband is not 100 % on board and God I know he is not… God, how about in like 5 or 10 years when they are a bit older?”
 I was not willing to risk.

 Enter PARALYSIS.
 Fear of the unknown and lack of faith.
 It has kept me from living, truly living.
 Procrastinating as a defense mechanism.
 Stuck in a rut of fear & unable to grow or move.

 But the constant nudging only intensified and foster care was about all I could think about.
 Driving around I saw physical SIGNS posted everywhere I went: “Foster Parents Needed” and a phone number.
 I parked our car in a Target parking lot and in a gap between 2 bushes where we parked was a sign staked in the ground.
 We walked in Target and my daughter insisted on walking around holding my hand (older brother was at preschool so I let her) & she led me to a man and a little girl probably about 18 mo old…we made small talk and the man offered up that she was his foster daughter and how far she has come since entering their home.
 My daughter’s detour around Target’s Dollar spot & a divine appointment nearly missed.
 How often do I miss His appointments I wonder?
 Too busy, too distracted, too self-absorbed.

-Reading the Bible I opened to James and quickly got to James 1:27- “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.”
+Reading the Bible I randomly opened and pretty quickly got to James 1:27- “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.”
 OKAY, OKAY…